ory/docs/docs/security-compliance/compliance-and-certifications.md

 Ory is SOC 2 Type II certified.
 SOC 2 Type 2 is a framework for assessing the security, availability, processing integrity, confidentiality, and privacy of data in service organizations.
 It is not a standard but a certification that demonstrates that an organization's internal controls and processes meet specific criteria.
-The Type II designation indicates that an independent auditor has evaluated and tested these controls over a period of time (typically six months to a year) to ensure they are effectively implemented.
+The Type II designation indicates that an independent auditor has evaluated and tested these controls over a period of time (typically three months to a year) to ensure they are effectively implemented.
 Current and prospective customers interested in obtaining a copy of Ory’s latest SOC 2 report may contact our security team at security@ory.sh.